Papi94/TrackTerra-v2/proposal.md

-# Proposal: Funding for TrackTerra

 ## PROJECT INTRODUCTION
 As you might already know TrackTerra is a tax and reporting application.
 It is build to ease the process of transforming the blocks/transactions data into a single transaction form similar to traditional banking systems.
 It currently supports native send/recieve, anchor, mirror(partially), pylon(partialy) protocols.

 ## PROPOSAL
-This proposal is to further develop the application in order
+This proposal is to further develop the application in order to
 - Add support for more protocols
-- Redesign ui
 - Add support for different taxing software when exporting the data
 - Add support for REST and GraphQL to query the applcation(Limited)